Evidence for the Bible

 Some of this content is elsewhere on Myfishbites – but hey, it’s useful !

-This is also beasty in content - so it's more for a youth worker to know than it is a talk for young people!
+This is also beasty in content (more feast than snack!) – so it’s maybe more for a youth worker to know than it is a talk for young people.
+You can then share the knowledge.
+This is so important as the Bible is under attack in all kinds of ways and yet it is more relevant and just as true as it ever was!

 Isaiah 55.10-11 – As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it.